Rimo massif: Peaks

+Rimo IV, or Rimo Kangri IV is 7,169 m high and located 1.6 km to the east of Rimo III.
+It is considered a secondary peak due to its low ridge height of 329 m.

+Rimo V is 1.95 km beyond Rimo IV, and rises to an altitude of 6,882 m.

+Rimo Kangri VI sits 2.59 km north-northwest and rises 6,846 m.

 Climbing history

 The first attempts on the Rimo massif were in 1978, by a Japanese expedition which had little success, in 1984 (first ascent of Rimo IV, by an Indian army expedition) and in 1985, by a well-organized Indian/British expedition led by famed Himalayan expert Harish Kapadia.
-That expedition climbed Rimo III (Dave Wilkinson and Jim Fotheringham were the summit party) but did not succeed on Rimo I.
+That expedition climbed Rimo III on 14 July 1985 and was summitted by Britons Dave Wilkinson and Jim Fotheringham via the northeast ridge.

-The first, and so far only, the ascent of Rimo I was made in 1988 by an Indian/Japanese team led by Hukam Singh and Yoshio Ogata.
+The first, and only ascent of Rimo I was made in 1988 by an Indian/Japanese team led by Hukam Singh and Yoshio Ogata.
 They climbed the south face to the southwest ridge, starting from a significant pass called Ibex Col on the south side of the mountain.
 The ascent involved 1500m of significant technical climbing.